tghosgor/postgrespp/README.md

 postgres++ is a thin libpq wrapper that aims to make libpq easier to use.

+It is designed to be exteremely simple and thin.
 It has the following basic but time saving features:

 ### # _Connection Pooling_
 It has an internal connection pool with minimum and maximum connection limits and unused connection killer.